Palatinate (region): Rhineland-Palatinate

 The union with Bavaria was finally dissolved following the reorganisation of German states during the Allied occupation of Germany after World War II.
 While Bavaria itself was part of the U.S. occupation zone, the Palatinate was occupied by French forces.
 The French reorganised their occupation zone by founding new states, so that in 1947 the Palatinate was combined with Rhenish Hesse (Rheinhessen), the former parts of the People's State of Hesse west of the Rhine, and the southern part of the Prussian Rhine Province, to form the German federal state of Rhineland-Palatinate.
-The Palatinate formed the administrative district (Regierungsbezirk) Pfalz.
+The Palatinate formed the administrative district (Regierungsbezirk) of the Pfalz.

 This reorganisation came with smaller losses of former district territory to the Saarland, especially in the area of Sankt Wendel.
 As part of the 1969 administrative reform, some minor border changes were made in the north.
 The Diocese of Speyer and the Evangelical Church of the Palatinate still exist today largely based on the historic boundaries of the old Bavarian district.

-The Pfalz was initially one of five districts in Rhineland-Palatinate; however in 1968 the district was merged with the neighbouring district of Rheinhessen to form the district of Rheinhessen-Pfalz.
+The Pfalz was initially one of five districts in Rhineland-Palatinate; however, in 1968, the district was merged with the neighbouring district of Rheinhessen to form the district of Rheinhessen-Pfalz.
 On 1 January 2000, all administrative districts of Rheinland-Pfalz were dissolved.

-The Pennsylvania Dutch and Palatine Dutch
+Pennsylvania Dutch

-Many Pennsylvania Dutchmen are descendants of Palatine.
+Many Pennsylvania Dutchmen are descendants of Palatine immigrants.
 The Pennsylvania Dutch language, spoken by the Amish, Mennonites, and Fancy Dutch in the United States, is derived primarily from the Palatine German language which many Mennonite refugees brought to Pennsylvania in the years 1717 to 1732.
-The only existing Pennsylvania German newspaper, Hiwwe wie Driwwe, was founded 1996 in the village of Ober-Olm, which is located close to Mainz, the state capital (and is published bi-annually as a cooperation project with Kutztown University).
+The only existing Pennsylvania German newspaper, Hiwwe wie Driwwe, was founded 1996 in the village of Ober-Olm, close to Mainz, the state capital, and is published bi-annually as a cooperation project with Kutztown University of Pennsylvania.
 In the same village one can find the headquarters of the German-Pennsylvanian Association.

 Many more Palatines emigrated in the course of the 19th century, and the great majority of them to North America, so that in the US temporarily "Palatine" was a common designation for German Americans.
 Johann Heinrich Heinz (1811–1891), the father of Henry John Heinz who founded the H. J. Heinz Company in Pittsburgh, Pennsylvania, emigrated from Kallstadt, Palatinate, to the United States in 1840.